 If you’re a foreign citizen headed to Mexico on your next vacation, you’ll need a Mexico tourist card to enter the country.

-A Mexican tourist card is easy to get (you can even get it online before you go!), but you’ll want to know a few key things to make your visit to Mexico go a lot smoother.
+A Mexican tourist card is easy to get (you can even get it online before you go!), but you’ll want to know a few key things to make your visit to Mexico go more smoothly.

 To help you out, we’ve written up this post answering all your top questions on Mexico tourist cards.